chaz393/smc_ipmi/README.md

 I added the ability to pass in multiple IPs of hosts.
 Small change but made my life a bit easier when implementing this in Telegraf

+smc_ipmi.py
+This is for anything prior to BMC firmware version 1.01 smc_ipmi_new.py
+This is for BMC firmware versions newer than 1.01

 # smc_ipmi Telegraf input plugin
 Python script to parse the output of [SMCIPMITool](https://www.supermicro.com/en/solutions/management-software/ipmi-utilities) into the [InfluxDB line protocol](https://docs.influxdata.com/influxdb/latest/reference/syntax/line-protocol/).
 Intended to be run via Telegraf's [exec](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec) input plugin.